 The College's goal is to provide the finest intellectual experience in an environment that highlights the fullest individual and social development of each student.
-All students have the opportunity to participate in student activities such as: inter-club council, student clubs and other worthwhile and interesting events.
+All students have the opportunity to participate in student activities such as: student government, student clubs and other worthwhile and interesting events.